 A typical Mughal piece of innovative design to this monument is evident as the doorways lead to an octagonal gallery inside which is defined by stone screens overlooking the tomb from an upper level.

 Like the World Heritage monument Taj Mahal, Bibi ka Maqbara has four towering minarets at the corner of the terrace and partially the octagonal bases reach the ground level.
-Interspersed with delicately molded weather resistant stucco binding, white marble has been used extensively for the monument.
-The tips of its pillars are made of red stone with the result that when the sun’s first rays falls on the monument at dawn, the transformation is amazingly beautiful when its reflection falls on water.
+Interspersed with delicately molded weather-resistant stucco binding, white marble has been used extensively for the monument.
+The tips of its pillars are made of red stone with the result that when the sun’s first rays fall on the monument at dawn, the transformation is amazingly beautiful when its reflection falls on water.

 At their summits are minuscule square pavilions in red sandstone.
 Tucked away towards the west of the monument is a small mosque finely crafted with cusped arches and minarets at the corner.
 The façade is embellished with artistically decorated rosettes of the Mughal kingdom.

 The best time to visit the tomb is between October and March as the weather is pleasant during these months.
 All modes of transport are available to reach this monument from any part of India.
 Bibi Ka Maqbara is about 6 km. from Aurangabad city.